HTRDR-PLANETS(1) General Commands Manual HTRDR-PLANETS(1)

 Optical thickness used as threshold criterion for building the acceleration structures.
 Default is 1.

 Advice on the number of threads to use.
-By default, htrdr‑planeto uses many threads as processor cores.
+By default, htrdr‑planets uses many threads as processor cores.

 accel_struct_definition